 |Australian residents||If you are offered a place in a higher degree by research, please follow the instructions on your Letter of Offer to accept your offer and arrange your enrolment.|

-Victoria University International will send the applicant a Letter of Offer, which will include the fees (and/or details of any agreed fee scholarship arrangements), the date enrolment must occur by and overseas student health cover details.
+Victoria University International will you a Letter of Offer, which will include the fees (and/or details of any agreed fee scholarship arrangements), enrolment deadline, and overseas student health cover details.

 If you are offered a place in a higher degree by research you will be contacted to arrange your enrolment.